alex-spataru/HP-Spectre-4101dx-Hackintosh/Catalina_10.15/README.md

 **NOTE:** You may need to temporally disable SIP for the script to work.

+### CPU Power Management

+You can use [One-Key-CPUFriend](https://github.com/stevezhengshiqi/one-key-cpufriend) to generate your custom power management configuration.
+To avoid overheating & maintain fan noise low, I set the low frequency mode to 800 MHz.

 ### Disabling sleep

 The computer is able to sleep, however, it automatically reboots after attempting to wake it.
 Since I rarely use this function, the quick and dirty solution was to disable sleep with the following commands: